See procedures under Investigation for tasks that must be undertaken.

 Protection application by emergency care

 Generally, where immediate removal of a child from their parents' care is considered necessary (where the child is not already subject to a protection order), the most appropriate option is a protection application by emergency care issued on one or more of the grounds listed in s.162 of the CYFA.

-In accordance with the provisions of the CYFA, where a child is placed in emergency care without warrant, the child must be brought before the Children’s Court, and the practitioner must file with the Court a notice setting out the grounds for placing the child in emergency care, within 24 hours of the child being placed in emergency care.
+In accordance with the provisions of the CYFA, where a child is placed in emergency care without warrant, the child must be brought before the Children’s Court, and the practitioner must file with the Court, via the CMS Portal, a notice setting out the grounds for placing the child in emergency care, within 24 hours of the child being placed in emergency care.
 If this timeline cannot be met, an application by emergency care before a Bail Justice will be required to seek an interim accommodation order (IAO) in respect of the child.

 An application by emergency care should only be issued where it is assessed that a protection application by notice (serving a protection application on the parent to produce the child before the Children's Court at a date in the near future) is not appropriate.
 See procedure Applications by emergency care for tasks that must be undertaken.